What Causes People to Overprice Their Homes?

 The Homeowner is Buying In A Higher-Priced Area

 Values are location specific.
 High values in the destination, the location to which you are moving, do not increase the value of the home you are selling.

 The Home Had a High Original Purchase Price

 Chances are you paid market value for your home and the market may have changed.
 It is not that you paid too much but rather, that the market has since experienced significant change.
 This is not a reason to ask a higher price.

 Base your opinion of value on recent documented sale prices.
 Prices formed around perceived value according to the bias of the homeowner are more likely to skew too high and make the home less competitive.

 The Homeowners Want Bargaining Room

 Buyers may offer low, but they will do that at any price.
 It is easier to negotiate up to fair market value than to an inflated price.

 You are not really motivated to move but, if you got the right price, you would move.
 It is important to price correctly to preserve your marketing opportunities when and if the move becomes urgent.

 When you price your home right, it will sell more quickly and for a better price than if you priced it high.
-Let Justin Havre & Associates help you price your home to get the maximum sales price for your home and help ensure your home won't languish on the market when you try to sell.
+Let Justin Havre at RE/MAX First help you price your home to get the maximum sales price for your home and help ensure your home won't languish on the market when you try to sell.